lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 ### 6. Click to view the "viz" tabs, which show team trends.

-- Just like the splashpage, there are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
+- Just like the facility data, there are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
 Your team's vision was about **[ __]**.
 Let's go to the **[__ ]** viz tab to see data relevant to that issue.

 - You can further drill up/down in the "viz" tabs by right clicking on any trend line and clicking on **"Quick Explore**" (look for the magnifying glass).
 In the **"Explore"** box, pick the item you want to explore and click on **"Drill To**".
 Keep using Quick Explore to drill until you reach the data you want.
 You can always click on the gray **"Reset Pivot Chart"** button to return to the original settings.